sybrew/the-seo-framework/readme.txt

 			* This setting affects the breadcrumb structure of the post.
 		* Logo upload has been added for Organization Schema.org.
 			* You can only select one when using JavaScript for future-proofing.
+			* Unlike before, it will no longer fall back to the Customizer logo.
-			* Like before, it will fall back to the Customizer logo, and then the Customizer icon.
+			* Like before, it will fall back to the Customizer icon.
+			* You can skip cropping if the image is square; otherwise, you'd have to crop it to make it square.
 		* SEO title placeholders and counters now update when:
 		 	* Changing post visibility (private, protected, public).
 			* Changing the page title.